ThePiranha/RAM-Memory-Size-Check/README.md

 ### What is this repository for? ###
-* This simple program gets the RAM memory size of computer
+* This simple program gets the RAM memory size of a computer